nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 -->
 # Working with asynchronous events
 ## The problem
-Let's say we're building an app that makes two AJAX requests: one for the weather and one for recipes based on the weather.
+Let's say we're building an app that plans an average, boring day for you.
+It makes two AJAX requests - one for the weather, and one for recipes to make for dinner.
+We need both requests to finish before we print the information to the page.

-We **could** run the first AJAX request and put the second AJAX request in its callback, so that the second AJAX request only runs when the first one is done.
+We **could** run the first AJAX request and put the second AJAX request in its callback, so that the second AJAX request runs when the first one is done.
+Then we can pass all the collected data on to a function that will print our info to the page.
 That would look like this:

 ```js
 $.ajax({